 Decrease the amount of landfilled food waste from dining operations and increase compost and recycling from on-Grounds events.

 Develop data-driven policies and programs to support food equity and security at UVA.

 Increase awareness about sustainable and just food systems, and translate heightened awareness into informed choices and opportunities for direct participation.

 Partner with community-driven food justice efforts and provide support, skills and resources to further their vision.

-UVA has three dining operations which provide food to the UVA Health System (Morrison), UVA Dining (Aramark) and Darden School of Business (Flik).
-The three food providers are working to bring sustainable food options into their spaces through the Sustainable Food Strategy Task Force, a collaborative group implementing UVA’s Sustainable Food Action Plan.
+UVA has three dining operations which provide food to the UVA Health System, UVA Dine, and Darden School of Business.
+The providers are working to bring sustainable food options to the UVA community through the collaborative’s Goal 1 Workgroup.

 We partnered with UVA Athletics to host two “Green Games” where student volunteers helped divert 59% of the waste from a football game, and 79% waste from a men’s basketball game, placing UVA 1st in the Atlantic Coast Conference.
 We also partnered with UVA Health System to divert 15 tons of compost for the year, the equivalent of 6.43 metric tons of climate pollution.

 The Goal 3 Workgroup on Food Equity has created a map detailing the locations of all six food pantry locations on Grounds, hopefully giving students across schools at UVA a better idea of what resources are available to them.
 Click here for more information on hours of operation and additional resources.